Presidential Nominating Primary (PNP) – March 3, 2020

 PRECINCT 2 is the area that is considered the central part of town.
 It is the area on the south side of Highway 55, inside of Second Street South, where it intersects with Highway 25 near Buffalo Lake.
 It excludes the Bella Vista development.
 They will vote at the Buffalo United Methodist Church at 609 8th Street NW.

 PRECINCT 3 is the southern most part of the city and is bounded by Second Street South on the north side, south along Highway 25 South on the east side and Montrose Boulevard on the west side along Buffalo Lake.
 Voters of precinct three vote at Zion Lutheran Church.

 PRECINCT 4 includes the Bella Vista development.
 This precinct will vote by mail.

 If you have any questions, contact the City Center with your address, at 763-682-1181.
 We will be happy to look up your precinct location.
 Or use our Online Precinct Location System provided by the Secretary of State’s Office.

 Click here to view the Precinct Map.

 Election Judge Training Sessions – All election judges must be trained in order to serve.
-Several training sessions will be set during the month of June or July around Wright County.
+Several training sessions will be scheduled by the Wright County Elections Office.

 Precinct Caucus Finder will help you locate the time and place of the caucus meetings in your area.
 Provided by the Secretary of State’s Office.